-CDX-011 (glembatumumab vedotin)
+Glembatumumab Vedotin (CDX-011)

-In September 2010, we initiated a 120 patient randomized Phase 2b controlled study of CDX-011, our antibody drug conjugate for the treatment of patients with glycoprotein NMB, or GPNMB, expressing advanced, refractory breast cancer.
-CDX-011 targets the protein GPNMB, which is over expressed in a variety of cancers including breast cancer, melanoma and brain tumors.
+CDX-011 is an antibody-drug conjugate for the treatment of patients with glycoprotein NMB, or GPNMB, expressing advanced, refractory breast cancer.
+CDX-011 targets the protein GPNMB, which is over expressed in a variety of cancers, including breast cancer and melanoma.
+The FDA has granted Fast Track designation to CDX-011 for the treatment of advanced, refractory/resistant GPNMB-expressing breast cancer.